 Each of our programs is designed to benefit those on both sides.
 We want to get local food to those who need it, while also supporting the farmers producing it.

-Volunteer operated booths collect produce from farmer's markets and distribute to hunger-relief organizations.
+Volunteers collect produce from farmers markets and distribute to hunger-relief organizations.

 Our wholesale and retail market connecting customers directly to family farmers for affordable prices.

 Fresh food education in public schools and hunger-relief organizations to build healthy eating habits.